akando42/next-map/public/content/posts/02-21/index.md

 ![China and Vietnam Flag](content/posts/02-21/truong_du.png)

 ### Richard Nixon and The US-China Alliance
+1944 ⇒ US Dollar became the de-facto world currency backed by US Gold Reserves

+1950 ⇒ The End of Chinese Civil War with Chinese Communist Party emerged as the victor.

+1954 ⇒ Vietnam is divided into Northern Vietnam and Southern Vietnam

+1968 ⇒ Tet Offensive with large Vietcong casualties persuaded American voters to end the war in Vietnam

 1969 ⇒ Richard Nixon became president

 1971 ⇒ American ping pong team visited China